Make your natural perfume last longer

 Skill: a better-skilled perfumer will be able to compose a perfume that has greater staying power by utilising blending techniques, types and concentration of ingredients used and other trade secrets!

-- Concentration: the higher the concentration, the longer your fragrance should last on your skin.
+- Concentration: the higher the concentration, generally the longer your fragrance should last on your skin.
 Colognes and eau de toilette will generally last 2-3 hours, eau de parfum 4-5 hours, and parfum concentrates 5+ hours.
 Keep in mind that there is no exact standard concentration (only a general rule) within these segments, so you could find an eau de parfum in one brand is 10% concentration and 15% in another.

 How to make your natural perfume last longer on your skin